 1. Zymox Topical Spray with Hydrocortisone for Dogs (1%)

-Zymox is the best known brand among pet owners and veterinarians, and the company makes several products designed to ease skin inflammation and itchiness, including dog shampoos supplemented with hydrocortisone and various skin infection and ear infection treatments.
-The company used to have the largest library of studies of testing their products, but with the rebranding of their site they have since removed it.
+The company used to have the largest library of studies of testing their products, but with their site's rebranding, they have since removed it.

 2. Remedy & Recovery Hydrocortisone Lotion for Dogs (0.5%)

 When applied directly to the skin after a soothing bath or gentle rinsing of the inflamed area, the Remedy & Recovery, low-dose hydrocortisone cream for dogs, helps reduce redness and inflammation, hydrates the skin, and eases irritation in dogs.

 Due to its lower dosage of hydrocortisone itself, this may be an ideal addition to a monthly dog grooming routine.

 3. Veterinary Formula Clinical Care Itch Relief Spray for Dogs

 This is a dye-free anti-inflammatory spray meant to be used for minor skin ailments in dogs and most commonly used by dog owners for itch relief and hot spots.

 You can also use it to heal wounds on dogs, reduce swelling and redness, and insect bites.
 For hot spots, dermatitis, and similar skin problems, it's recommended to use this alongside their antiseptic shampoo and itch supplements.

 For pet skin issues that do not resolve within one to two weeks of utilizing ‘hydrocortisone cream for dogs' products, contact your pet’s veterinarian for an appointment.